Getting to Great Smoky Mountains National Park

 Below you will find a list of airports most convenient for a trip to Great Smoky Mountains, listed in order of distance.
 For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
 These links already have the destination airport selected for your convenience.
 For price searches, simply enter your origin and dates.

-- Knoxville, TN (TYS): 24 miles by car to Great Smoky Mountains (Townsend entrance)
+- Located near Knoxville, Tennessee, 24 miles by car to Great Smoky Mountains (Townsend entrance)

-- Asheville, NC (AVL): 58 miles by car to Great Smoky Mountains (Cherokee entrance)
+- Located near Asheville, North Carolina, 58 miles by car to Great Smoky Mountains (Cherokee entrance)